By Charles Morgan and Hubert Walker for CoinWeek….

 The event of Washington’s crossing is significant because it gave the beleaguered Continental Army a much-needed victory when Washington’s men attacked and seized Hessian-controlled Trenton, New Jersey.
 Washington’s victory was one of the most lopsided in American history, with his forces losing only four men, as opposed to the approximately 900 Hessians killed, wounded, or captured.
 When the news spread along the colonies, foreign powers began to take the revolutionary movement seriously.
 The war was far from over, but strategically, the English knew they had a real fight on their hands and the Americans saw the real possibility that they could turn back the red coats.

 As a side note, the New Jersey state quarter turns out to be significant for another reason.
 When we wrote our piece on African-American representation on U.S. coins, we didn’t know about Leutze’s painting.
 Specifically, we didn’t know that the third figure rowing at the front of the boat is an African immigrant, possibly meant to resemble a free black seaman from one of the northern states.
-This makes him the first African-American symbolic figure on a circulating U.S. coin.
+This makes him the first symbolic figure of an African-American on a circulating U.S. coin.
 The first real, historic African-American personage to appear on a circulating U.S. coin was York, of Lewis and Clark fame, on the 2003 Missouri state quarter.

 So for a generation who grew up collecting the ten-year run of state quarters, the 1999 New Jersey quarter continues the Mint’s long tradition of celebrating great ships, and for those who like to know the story behind the design, the New Jersey quarter is cooler now than ever.